In the time of crisis, UA Little Rock will follow the Emergency Management Plan to ensure the safety of our campus community.

 Each campus department is responsible for making certain that individuals under its supervision are aware of the notification systems and how the messages received are to be transmitted to other offices under its jurisdiction.

-The ERT may also employ other methods for notifying those within the university community including telephone calling lists, public announcement systems, cell phones, two-way radios, DPS Officers and other university personnel.
+The ERT may also employ other methods for notifying those within the university community including telephone calling lists, public announcement systems, cell phones, two-way radios, UA Little Rock Police Department Officers and other university personnel.

-The Office of Communications serves as the authorized spokesperson for the university.
+The Office of Communications and Marketing serves as the authorized spokesperson for the university.
 All public information must be coordinated and disseminated by Communications staff with assistance from other university departments and/or personnel.

 University policy requires that only certain administrators may speak on behalf of the university.
 These spokespersons are the chancellor, communications director, or the provost.
 These administrators may designate others as spokespersons.